Mindflash/backend-coding-exercise/README.md

 - A user may attempt a course many times
 - Users can perform actions that trigger events

-Our focus for this exercise are the domain events.
+Our focus for this exercise is the domain events.
 Events are published on an [NSQ Topic](http://nsq.io).
 An event message represents a single event and is serialized as JSON.
 A sample event is shown below:

 ###### Sample Event Message
 ```json